Maesla/Vehicle-Detection/writeup_template.md

 The pipeline is explained in the section above.
 The false positive are filter by a heatmap and a threshold value.

-In the image, the frame count = 3 and the threshold = 3.
-This means that if a positive is detected, it will be taken into account for the next 3 frames.
-If in this 3 frames, the zone has more than 3 votes, a vehicle is detected.
+In the image, the frame count =  10 and the threshold = 5.
+This means that if a positive is detected, it will be taken into account for the next 10 frames.
+If in this 5 frames, the zone has more than 3 votes, a vehicle is detected.

+The threshold for the decision function is set to 0.8.

 ![alt text][pipeline]

 ---